 Quick Beef Stroganoff

-This quick beef Stroganoff recipe with tender, juicy slices of rump steak, mushrooms and sour cream is so delicious and takes just under 20 minutes to make - perfect for when you want something special for dinner but are short on time.
+This quick beef Stroganoff recipe with tender, juicy slices of steak strips, mushrooms and sour cream is so delicious and takes just 20 minutes to make - perfect for when you want something special for dinner but are short on time.

 Ingredients